bestfranklinAI/mini-tools/UI.md

 - Utilities: `.grid`, `.flex`, `.card`, `.chip`, `.switch`, `.badge`, `.btn`

 Keep scrollable regions inside your tool’s content; don’t expand beyond the `.tool-stage` height.

+### Height-aware, responsive layouts (important)

+Because the tool stage has a tight vertical height, design your layout to fit and scroll internally:

+- Prefer a split layout: a left panel for the live preview and a right panel with tabs for controls.
+Each panel should be a flex column with `min-height: 0` and the panel body should use `overflow: auto`.
+- Avoid stacking many full-width sections top-to-bottom.
+If you must stack, collapse/accordion or use tabs to reduce vertical sprawl.
+- For previews that need to scale, measure the container and render content to fit instead of using fixed pixel sizes.
+Example: compute `renderSize = Math.min(maxAllowedWidth, requestedSize)` on resize.
+- Use responsive breakpoints to collapse two columns into one on small screens and keep the most important information first (usually the preview).
+- Ensure inputs and buttons wrap on small screens; don’t rely on long single lines.

+CSS tips to prevent overflow:
+- On a grid/flex parent that contains a scrolling child, set `min-height: 0` on the parent.
+- On the scrollable content area, set `overflow: auto` and avoid fixed heights.
+Use padding instead of large margins to preserve space.
+- Keep expensive backgrounds under control; use an absolutely positioned layer with `filter: blur(...)` if needed and keep the preview content above it.

+Accessibility and mobile:
+- All interactive controls must be reachable without horizontal scroll.
+- Target sizes: buttons/inputs should remain comfortably tappable when density is compact.
+- Test in both themes and at narrow widths; don’t let controls overflow the viewport.

 ## Components and states